-‘Coherence: A Multidisciplinary Journal’ is a peer-reviewed Journal undertaken by the Science Section of The Bhawanipur Education Society College.
-It has the advantage of being multi-disciplinary, covering a wide range of science subjects, like Physics, Chemistry, Mathematics, Computer Science, Electronics, Economics, Statistics, etc.
+‘Coherence: A Scientific Journal’ is a peer-reviewed Journal undertaken by the Science Section of The Bhawanipur Education Society College, Kolkata, West Bengal, India.
+It covers all Science subjects, like Physics, Chemistry, Mathematics, Computer Science, Electronics, Economics, Statistics, Material Sciences, Engineering and Technology, Earth and Planetary Sciences, Agricultural Sciences and Bio-molecular Sciences, Health Sciences, Microbiology, Immunology, etc.

 The Journal’s main objective is to encourage research in emerging topics of experimental, theoretical, and social sciences.
-Coherence: A Multidisciplinary Journal addresses new areas of scientific research and involves extensive literature studies of existing methodologies.
+Coherence: A Scientific Journal addresses new areas of scientific research as original research articles and involves extensive literature studies of existing methodologies as review articles.
 This science journal allows researchers and scholars an opportunity to express their views and discover advanced scientific ideas in diverse research fields.

 Plagiarism is the unethical act of copying someone else’s prior ideas, processes, results, or words without explicit acknowledgment of the original author and source.
 Self-plagiarism occurs when an author utilizes a large part of his/her own previously published work without using appropriate references.
 Coherence: A Multidisciplinary Journal is strictly against any unethical act of copying or plagiarism in any form.
 If a manuscript is found to be plagiarized after publication, the Editor-in-Chief will conduct a preliminary investigation, maybe with the help of a suitable committee.
 If the manuscript is found to be plagiarized beyond the acceptable limits, the journal will contact the author’s Institute/College/University and Funding Agency, if any.
 Upon determination of the extent of plagiarism, the paper may also be formally retracted.